koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 One of the projects I worked on there was introducing text messaging to the Japanese market, and I got to spend about 11 days in Tokyo as part of that project in 1997 ... 👈🏻 this becomes important later!

-Around mid-1998, I moved back to Limerick to join a Finnish company called Tecnomen based in Shannon; they had offered me a job after UL also but I'd chosen Aldiscon instead ("better the devil you know, etc., etc.").
-I spent about 18 months at Tecnomen before some folks there left to form their own company and I was nudged to reach out!
+Around mid-1998, I moved back to Limerick to join a Finnish company called Tecnomen based in Shannon; they had also offered me a job after UL but I'd chosen Aldiscon instead ... "better the devil you know", etc., etc.  In the summer of 1999, some folks there left to form their own company and I was nudged to reach out!

-I joined Tango Telecom in 1999 as one of their first employees.
-I really loved the start-up environment, got to do lots, learn lots, and hardly took any days off.
+I joined Tango Telecom in October 1999 as one of their first employees.
+I really loved the start-up environment, got to do lots, learn lots, and hardly took any days off (nor cared about it!).
 So, four years later, when a visa opportunity came up, I decided to take a one year sabbatical to ...

 ### ... spend 12 months in Canada!

 How the heck did that come about?
 A dare!!
 I was sharing a house not far from UL with three others, one of whom was studying for her PhD in Mathematics at the university.
-She came home one evening with a flyer from the Student Union advertising a 12 month Work and Travel Visa for Non-Students to Canada.
+She came home one evening with a flyer from the Student Union advertising a 12-month Work and Travel Visa for Non-Students to Canada.
 One of my other housemates and his best friend were at the kitchen table and the conversation went something like:

-> Oh, we should do that!
+> Shane H: Oh, we should do that!
 >
-> Oh for sure, we'll do that!
+> Paraic: Oh for sure, we'll do that!
 Kevin, would you go to Canada for 12 months?
 >
-> Yeah, sure.
+> Kevin: Yeah, sure.
 >
-> No, you won't!
+> Both: No, you won't!
 >
-> I will so!
+> Kevin: I will so!
 >
-> OK, let's do it then!!
+> Paraic: OK, let's do it then!!

-Proceed to do nothing about it, then one month later, repeat that conversation ☝🏻   Wait another month and the conversation turns into a more serious:
+Proceed to energetically do absolutely nothing about it, then repeat that conversation ☝🏻 one month later!
+Wait another month and the conversation turns into a more serious:

 > Well, are we going to do it?
 >